-Now, slightly tilt the device like shown in the images above.
-You can now gently lower the bottom plate toward the table.
+Slightly tilt the device like shown in the images above and gently lower the bottom plate towards the table.

-Make sure the cabling is loose enough so you can proceed to lay down also the housing itself.
+Make sure the cabling is loose enough so you can proceed to also lay down the housing itself.
 The cables might be hidden in the compartment in front of the main board.